-The subordination provisions set out above will be effective only upon the occurrence of any Winding-Up of the Issuer.
-On a Winding-Up of the Issuer, there may be no surplus assets available to meet the claims of the Noteholders, Receiptholders or Couponholders of the Subordinated Notes after the claims of the parties ranking senior to the Noteholders, Receiptholders and Couponholders of the Subordinated Notes have been satisfied.
+The subordination provisions set out in Conditions 3.2 and 3.3 above will be effective only upon the occurrence of any Winding-Up of the Issuer.
+On a Winding-Up of the Issuer, there may be no surplus assets available to meet the claims of the Noteholders, Receiptholders or Couponholders of the Subordinated Notes and/or the AT1 Notes after the claims of the parties ranking senior to the Noteholders, Receiptholders and Couponholders of the Subordinated Notes and/or the AT1 Notes have been satisfied.

-The terms and conditions of the Subordinated Notes are subject to applicable legal and regulatory provisions governing the status of capital adequacy and subordinated securities of Malaysian banks.
-Accordingly, further provisions relating to the terms of any Subordinated Notes issued under this Programme (which may include any further procedures required by the Fiscal Agent, the Registrar, CDP, Euroclear, Clearstream, Luxembourg or the CMU Service) will, if applicable, be set out in the applicable Pricing Supplement.
+The terms and conditions of the Subordinated Notes and the AT1 Notes are subject to applicable legal and regulatory provisions governing the status of capital adequacy and subordinated securities of Malaysian banks.
+Accordingly, further provisions relating to the terms of any Subordinated Notes and/or the AT1 Notes issued under this Programme (which may include any further procedures required by the Fiscal Agent, the Registrar, CDP, Euroclear, Clearstream, Luxembourg or the CMU Service) will, if applicable, be set out in the applicable Pricing Supplement.